asu-ke-web-services/gios-asu.github.io/_posts/2015-02-03-asu-web-standards-wordpress-menus.markdown

 If you want to indicate that links will exit your website in the menu, go to `Custom Options->CSS Classes` and manually add the class `external-link` to you menu item.
 It will add an external link icon to the right of your menu item.

+### External Links

+You can indicate that a link is external in your main navigation by adding the `external-link` class to it by going to `Screen Options -> CSS`, opening the menu block you want to indicate is external, and adding `external-link` to the CSS text input.

 <!--break-->

 ## Footer Menu